 - Start three independent applications: one publisher and two subscribers.

-Set up your GCP project and Cloud Pub/Sub topic and subscriptions
+Set up your Google Cloud project and Pub/Sub topic and subscriptions

 If you're new to Cloud, click Activate and follow the prompts to set up your Cloud account.

 Select an existing project or create a new one.
-Note that a default project is created for you the first time you use GCP.
+A default project is created for you the first time you use Google Cloud.

-Go to the Cloud Pub/Sub section of the Google Cloud Platform Console.
+Go to the Pub/Sub section of the Google Cloud Console.

 Follow the prompt to enable the API.